 Superintendent Billinghurst recommended the Mission-style schools, and the outstanding features they offered brought Reno national recognition for material equipment of its schools.
 The features included: 1) one-story buildings for ease of evacuation in case of fire or earthquake; 2) domestic science and manual training equipped classrooms—a distinct innovation in school concepts; 3) spacious and attractive auditoriums capable of seating up to 500 people and offering stage, drop curtains, two types of stage scenery, foot and border lights, dressing rooms and lavatories; and serving a dual role in school and community use; and 4) a thermostatically-controlled ventilating and heating system that supplied each student with 30 cubic feet of fresh air each minute and changed the air in each classroom eight times per hour.

 By the early 1970s, Reno was once again faced with an expanding population and aging schools.
 All four of the Spanish Quartet had come under threat of demolition, and in 1974, Mary S. Doten was the first to come down.
 Mount Rose School was retained, while McKinley Park was sold to the City of Reno.
 Orvis Ring School was kept open through 1975, but the cost to renovate it was deemed too high.
-The school was ultimately demolished and replaced with a low-income senior apartment complex in 1986.
+The school was demolished in 1978 and replaced with a low-income senior apartment complex in 1986.
 In recognition of the school, the apartment complex was named Orvis Ring Senior Apartments.